 - It took Singapore Airlines Customer Service 2 hours And 28 Minute To Answer My Call

 - Related Questions

-Singapore Airlines’ customer service sucks, which is shocking for an airline with so many high ratings and travel awards.
+Singapore Airlines’ customer service sucks, shocking for an airline with so many high ratings and travel awards.
 The truth is that their customer service does not deserve a 5 -star rating; I would barely give them a one-star.

 Buying a Singapore Airline Ticket Online Is A Terrible Ordeal